Avoid a memory page allocation on mount(2)

 options are interpreted is specific to the file system.
 Generally it

-is a comma-separed string of values.
+is a comma-separated string of values.

 |